ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

 * **I am an academic, will this be useful?**: I absolutely believe so!
-Open science runs on the idea of reproducibility&mdash; not only your paper is accessible, but also the ingredients and the process from which your results where generated.
+Open science runs on the idea of reproducibility&mdash; not only your paper is accessible, but also the ingredients and the process from which your results were generated.
 I think learning Docker or properly modularizing your code can go a long way.